What a Catch!

+Today, I have some fishing gear with me.
+(Hold up the fishing gear and point out what it is used for.)
 Have you ever wondered why so many people like to go fishing?
+Raise your hand if you know someone who likes to fish.
+(Pause for responses.)
 There are many reasons why people go fishing.
-Some people go fishing because they like to eat fish and catching the fish yourself might be less expensive than buying it at the grocery store.
-For others, fishing is just a hobby.
-It gives them a chance to get away from their daily routine for a time of rest and relaxation.
-I have even heard some people say they don't even care if they catch any fish — they just enjoy going fishing.
-I would never fit in that last group.
-If I am going to go fishing, I want to catch fish.
-I want to catch a lot of them and I want to catch them right now!
+Some people like to eat fish, and catching fish might be less expensive than buying it at the grocery store.
+For others, fishing is a fun hobby.
+It gives them a chance to rest and relax.
+Some people say they don't even care if they catch any fish; they just enjoy going fishing.
+Do you like to go fishing?
+(Pause for responses.)
+If you’ve ever caught a fish, how did it make you feel?
+(Pause for responses.)

-You know, the Bible has a lot to say about fishing.
-The reason for that is that the first disciples that Jesus called were fishermen.
+The Bible has a lot to say about fishing.
+The first disciples Jesus became friends with were fishermen.
 They didn't fish for fun and relaxation and it wasn't a hobby.
-They fished because that is how they made their living.
+They fished because that’s how they ate and made money.
 Do you think they cared whether they caught any fish or not?
-You had better believe they cared.
+(Pause for responses.)
+You’re right—they cared a lot!

-Simon answered him, "Master, we have fished all night without catching a thing, but if you say so, I will let down my nets again."
-This time the nets were so full of fish that they began to break.
-A call for help brought their fishing partners in the other boat, and soon both boats were so full of fish that they were about to sink.
+Simon answered Him, "Master, we have fished all night without catching a thing, but if You say so, I will let down my nets again."
+This time the nets came out of the water so full of fish that they began to break.
+They called for help and their fishing partners brought in another boat, and soon both boats were so full of fish that they were about to sink!

-When Simon saw what had happened, he was filled with awe and perhaps with fear to be in the presence of someone with so much power.
+When Simon saw what Jesus did, he was filled with awe and perhaps with fear to be in the presence of someone with so much power.
 He fell on his knees before Jesus.